 ORA's Policy Position

 ORA is pleased with the appellate court's finding to overturn the CPUC's 2012 decision as it supported the ALJ’s Proposed Decision denying PG&E’s request for ratepayers to fund the Oakley Power Plant, and opposed the Alternate Proposed Decision because it would shift the risk of cost overruns, typically borne by a developer, onto ratepayers.
 ORA found that:

 - PG&E did not demonstrate need for the Oakley project, nor is Oakley the appropriate method to fill any perceived need.

 - The proposed project is not competitive and PG&E uses outdated Request for Offer (RFO) results.

 - PG&E's cost recovery proposal is unreasonable given that and that the settlement from the previous Oakley application is no longer in effect.

 - The Oakley plant would be approved outside of the CPUC’s Long-Term Procurement Planning (LTPP) proceeding, which is the CPUC’s established process for determining need for such projects.

-See DRA’s May 25, 2012 Response in support of Motion to dismiss the Oakley application.
+See ORA’s May 25, 2012 Response in support of Motion to dismiss the Oakley application.